-Electroless Nickel Phosphorus
+Electroless Nickel Phosphorus Plating

 Parts plated in electroless nickel phosphorus

-Electroless Nickel Plating SOLUTION & Benefits
+Electroless Nickel Phosphorus Plating SOLUTION & Benefits

 Electroless nickel coatings offer uniform thickness, high hardness, and natural lubricity, which makes it a great corrosion protection and wear resistance option.
 To increase its wear-resistant capabilities, it can be treated by heat and by the co-deposition of particulate matter such as silicon carbide, diamond, alumina, fluorinated carbon, and polytetrafluoroethylene.
-Based on its corrosion resistance, wear resistance, lubricity, and uniform deposit thickness, it is often applied to heat sinks, pistons, engine bearings, hose couplings, gear assemblies, carburetor parts, fuel injectors, shock absorbers, and exhaust system components.

-Low Phosphorus (2-4%) Electroless Nickel Plating
+Low Phosphorus Electroless Nickel Plating (2-4%)

 2 to 4% P coatings are microcrystalline and possess high deposit hardness (620 to 750 HK 100).
 These coatings are used in applications requiring abrasion and wear resistance.